semen88pochuev-eng/RezzOS-Packages/README.md

-# RezzOS-Packages
+The main
+package repository
+for the package
-Main repo packages for package manager in RezzOS
+manager in RezzOS